tmecklem/realtime-web/slides/index.md

 (Tim)

-How many of you have made a shiny new project, created a repository for it on GitHub, pushed your code, and then stared blanky at this screen waiting for it to pick up your amazing code only to realize that unlike the rest of GitHub, this page does is not driven by the `git push` command you just ran.
+How many of you have made a shiny new project, created a repository for it on GitHub, pushed your code, and then stared blankly at this screen waiting for it to pick up your amazing code only to realize that unlike the rest of GitHub, this page does is not driven by the `git push` command you just ran.
 Maybe this one's just me, and I'll take an L on that one if so :D.

 How about one final developer-centric one.
 How many of you have used a tool that has a hot-reload feature that supposed to update the browser when you save a file, only it's a Monday and for some reason the file watcher seems to be taking the day off?